3D-e-Chem/knime-molviewer/README.md

   1. Make clone of an update site repo
   2. Append release to the update site with `mvn install -Dtarget.update.site=<path to update site>`
 5. Add files, commit and push changes of update site repo.

+# Technical architecture

+In the background a web server is started when the view of the node is opened.
+The webserver has
+* on /api, a rest interface

+  * to retrieve data from KNIME node input ports, /api/ligands
+  * to propogate selections in web page to KNIME node using the hilite mechanism of KNIME, /api/hilite
+  * server sent events, /api/broadcast

+* on /, ui based on https://github.com/3D-e-Chem/molviewer-tsx
+* on /swagger.json and /swagger.yaml, [swagger](http://swagger.io/) endpoints
+* on /swagger-ui, swagger ui

+Server sent events are used to inform the web page that:

+* view closed
+* input changed
+* hilite changed